garystafford/k8s-istio-observe-backend/README.md

 # Go-based Microservices Observability Demo with Istio 1.0.x

-Project code for the post, [Kubernetes-based Microservice Observability with Istio Service Mesh: Part 1](https://wp.me/p1RD28-6fL).
 The (8) Go-based, RESTful microservices, which make up this reference distributed system platform, are designed to generate service-to-service, service-to-database (MongoDB), and service-to-queue-to-service (RabbitMQ) IPC (inter-process communication).
 These distributed communications can be observed using Istio's observability tools, Zipkin, Jaeger, Kiali, Service Graph, Prometheus, and Grafana, when the system is deployed to Kubernetes.

 ![Kiali](pics/Kiali.png)